Online Algorithms for Matchings with Proportional Fairness Constraints and Diversity Constraints: Introduction

-We consider the working of the algorithm for Problem~\ref{prob:max-satisfied} on an Erd\H{o}s-R\'enyi random graph.
-In \cite{DyerFP93}, they show that the greedy matching algorithm obtains an almost-optimal matching and we see a similar behaviour in the presence of lower bounds.
-The random graph model involves a bipartite graph $G$ with parts $(A,P)$ where every for every $a\in A, p\in P$, the edge $(a,p)$ exists in $E(G)$ with probability $\rho$.
-We consider a simplistic scenario where there are $\Delta$ groups and each item belongs to one of $\Delta$ groups and the lower bound of each group is $\ell$.

-\begin{theorem} For any constant $\epsilon>0$, the greedy algorithm from Theorem~\ref{thm:intro-matching-lb} achieves a $(1-\epsilon)$-approximation with high probability for instances of Problem~\ref{prob:max-satisfied} where the groups form a partition, $\max_{p_j}(\ell_j,\sum_k \ell_j^{(k)})=O(1)$ and the underlying graph is an Erd\H{o}s-R\'enyi random graph with an edge probability of $\Omega(\frac{\log n}{n})$. \end{theorem}

-An experimental evaluation of our algorithms shows that their performance on real-world and synthetic datasets significantly exceeds our theoretical guarantees.
+{\bf Experimental evaluation:} An experimental evaluation of our algorithms shows that their performance on real-world and synthetic datasets significantly exceeds our theoretical guarantees.
 Our synthetic datasets are generated using a model that loosely resembles a random graph generated from an Erd\H{o}s-R\'enyi model, and show that our algorithms perform very well even for small values of average degree of items.
 This performance is explained by the high theoretical guarantees obtained in Theorem~\ref{thm:random} above.
+In particular, our algorithm for the \propfair\ problem outperforms the optimal solution in terms of size, owing to the allowed violation in fairness constraints.

+Motivated by the above experimental results, we analyze our algorithm for the \matchlb\ problem on {\em Erd\H{o}s-R\'enyi random graphs}.
+This is similar in spirit to the work of \cite{DyerFP93}, where they show that the greedy matching algorithm obtains an almost-optimal matching on Erd\H{o}s-R\'enyi random graphs, which are used as one of the models for real-world instances.
+In our theoretical analysis of the algorithm for the \matchlb\ problem on an Erd\H{o}s-R\'enyi random graph, we see a similar behaviour in the presence of lower bounds.
+The random graph model involves a bipartite graph $G=(A\cup P, E)$ where for every $a\in A, p\in P$, the edge $(a,p)$ exists in $E$ with probability $\rho$.
+We consider a simplistic scenario where there are $\Delta$ groups, each item belongs to one of the $\Delta$ groups, and the lower bound of each group is $\ell$.

+\begin{theorem} For any constant $\epsilon>0$, the greedy algorithm from Theorem~\ref{thm:intro-matching-lb} achieves a $(1-\epsilon)$-approximation with probability $\big(1-\frac{1}{n^c}\big)$ for instances of the \matchlb\ problem where all the lower bounds are fixed to a constant $\ell$, and the underlying graph is an Erd\H{o}s-R\'enyi random graph with an edge probability of $\rho=\Omega(\frac{\log n}{n})$. \end{theorem} Here, the constant $c$ depends on $\rho$ and $\epsilon$.
+The proof appears in Section~\ref{sec:exp-random-graphs}.